 Regular bus passes entitle the holder to unlimited use on all routes of the Campus Bus System.
 A Commuter Bus Pass entitles the holder to use the bus service between the parking lot at Farm Lane and Mt.
 Hope (Lot Y) and the central interchange lot at Farm and Shaw Lanes.
 Bus service and costs are published in bus schedules available on buses and wherever passes are sold.
-New passes are available each term and may be purchased at early and regular registration, the Union Building, the International Center Bookstore, all residence halls, and Married Housing.
+New passes are available each term and may be purchased at early and regular registration, the MSU Union, the International Center Bookstore, all residence halls, and the University Apartments Office.
 Persons with specific questions regarding bus pass purchases are invited to contact the Campus Bus System, 353-5280.